-In our “24 Hours In” series, we present good ideas of what to do in the featured city over a full day.
-The destinations we’ll be covering include cities that are often traveled through, but not in on your custom tour.
-These cities often act as international flight hubs on your way to a destination, and layovers can extend from hours to a full day at times.
+In our “24 Hours In” series, we present ideas for how to spend a full day in a featured city.
+The cities we’ll be covering include places often traveled through, but not in.
+These cities often act as international flight hubs, and layovers can extend from hours to a full day at times.
 So if you’re in a city on your way to or from your destination, following are some of our favorite things to do there!

 Peru is a special place, and we jump at any chance to lower prices on our trips there, if it means more people get to experience the Andes, Machu Picchu, Cusco, and the Amazon.
 Sometimes, the right pieces fall into place, and Global Basecamps can offer a really special deal.
 If you were dreaming of taking one last special trip in 2013, and were nervous that you may have waited too long to plan it, this may be the opportunity for you.

 For travelers departing from Nov 1st to Dec 20th, 2013, we’d like to send you to Peru at an especially low rate of $1,387 per traveler staying in a twin room.
 Check out this itinerary:

 Japan is a familiar place, whether we as Americans recognize it or not.
 Think of a foreign culture with more instantly recognizable symbols.
 Samurai, geisha, castles, cherry blossoms, anime cartoons.
 Despite this, between the language and the private nature of its people, Japanese culture can be a tough nut to crack.
 Global Basecamps' cultural Japan tours aim to change this, by making it as easy as possible to experience old and new Japan.
 In an effort to pierce the veil just a bit before your trip, we will do our best to outline what to expect in a common day at a sumo wrestling tournament.